hpgrahsl/kryptonite-for-kafka/README.md

 ## Kafka Connect Transformation (SMT)

-At the moment the library brings support for Kafka Connect and provides a turn-key ready SMT called `CipherField`.
-The following simple examples show how to configure and use the SMT to encrypt and decrypt record fields.
+Kryptonite provides a turn-key ready SMT called `CipherField`.
+The simple examples below show how to configure and use the SMT to encrypt and decrypt record fields.

 ### Data Records without Schema